 Gary Davey, Sky’s MD of content

 John Cassy, Factory 42 CEO and Executive Producer of Hold the World, commented: “Having the opportunity to create a unique interactive experience with Sir David Attenborough - no less - has been a privilege.
-Sky has always had an impressive commitment to innovation and we hope Hold the World gives their customers a priceless opportunity – the chance to have a one-on-one tutorial about the natural world from Sir David himself!”
+Sky were incredible launch partners for this product and have always had an impressive commitment to innovation.
+Now that we have had the opportunity to adapt it to live on the Apple Vision Pro more people will have the priceless opportunity of a chance to have a one on one tutorial about the natural world from Sir David himself!”

 Hold the World’s factual content was led by the Natural History Museum‘s scientists, whose unparalleled knowledge means it includes the latest, most accurate and fascinating facts about the specimens featured.